-I have narrowed my list down to 6 of my favourite DIY smoker options.
+I have narrowed my list down to 6 of my favorite DIY smoker options.

 The building method can be found over on Caught Smoking BBQ.

-The instructions to make this smoker can be found over at Grit.
+The instructions to making this cinder block smoker can be found over at Grit.

-The method for this filing cabinet smoker can be found at The Recykler.
+The method for this building this filing cabinet smoker can be found at The Recykler.

-In general I love pellet furniture and the almost endless uses for second hand pellets.
-Pellets have became quite trendy and you tend to see them at lots of cafes, bars and backyards world wide.
+In general, I love pellet furniture and the almost endless uses for second-hand pellets.
+Pellets have become quite trendy and you tend to see them at lots of cafes, bars, and backyards worldwide.

 You can find the instructions and a very comprehensive guide on making this pellet smoker over on DIY Projects blog.

-For me the whiskey barrel smoker is something that I want.
-I love the look of the old whiskey barrel and think that the flavour of the whiskey would be a great addition to any smoked meat.
+For me, the whiskey barrel smoker is something that I want.
+I love the look of the old whiskey barrel and think that the flavor of the whiskey would be a great addition to any smoked meat.

-However, Im not to sure where I could come across a second hand whiskey barrel at a reasonable price?
+However, I’m not too sure where I could come across a second-hand whiskey barrel at a reasonable price.

-A comprehensive step by step guide constructing this masterpiece can be found on The Smoke Rings blog.
+A comprehensive step-by-step guide on building a whiskey barrel smoker can be found on The Smoke Rings blog.

-A step by step guide can be found on Mother Earth News.
+A step by step guide on building a clay pot smoker at Mother Earth News.

 Each of these DIY smokers look awesome to me.